dotnet/AspNetCore.Docs/aspnetcore/blazor/fundamentals/configuration.md

 This article explains configuration of Blazor apps, including app settings, authentication, and logging configuration.

 > [!IMPORTANT]
-> This topic applies to Blazor WebAssembly.
+> This topic applies to client-side development.
 For general guidance on ASP.NET Core app configuration, see <xref:fundamentals/configuration/index>.

-Blazor WebAssembly loads configuration from the following app settings files by default:
+On the client, configuration is loaded from the following app settings files by default:

 * `wwwroot/appsettings.json`.
 * `wwwroot/appsettings.{ENVIRONMENT}.json`, where the `{ENVIRONMENT}` placeholder is the app's [runtime environment](xref:fundamentals/environments).

 > [!NOTE]
-> Logging configuration placed into an app settings file in `wwwroot` of a Blazor WebAssembly app isn't loaded by default.
+> Logging configuration placed into an app settings file in `wwwroot` isn't loaded by default.
 For for information, see the [Logging configuration](#logging-configuration) section later in this article.

-Other configuration providers registered by the app can also provide configuration, but not all providers or provider features are appropriate for Blazor WebAssembly apps:
+Other configuration providers registered by the app can also provide configuration, but not all providers or provider features are appropriate:

 * [Azure Key Vault configuration provider](xref:security/key-vault-configuration): The provider isn't supported for managed identity and application ID (client ID) with client secret scenarios.
-Application ID with a client secret isn't recommended for any ASP.NET Core app, especially Blazor WebAssembly apps because the client secret can't be secured client-side to access the Azure Key Vault service.
+Application ID with a client secret isn't recommended for any ASP.NET Core app, especially client-side apps because the client secret can't be secured client-side to access the Azure Key Vault service.
-* [Azure App configuration provider](/azure/azure-app-configuration/quickstart-aspnet-core-app): The provider isn't appropriate for Blazor WebAssembly apps because Blazor WebAssembly apps don't run on a server in Azure.
+* [Azure App configuration provider](/azure/azure-app-configuration/quickstart-aspnet-core-app): The provider isn't appropriate for client-side apps because they don't run on a server in Azure.

 > [!WARNING]
-> Configuration and settings files in a Blazor WebAssembly app are visible to users. **Don't store app secrets, credentials, or any other sensitive data in the configuration or files of a Blazor WebAssembly app.**
+> Configuration and settings files are visible to users. **Don't store app secrets, credentials, or any other sensitive data in the configuration or files.**

 For more information on configuration providers, see <xref:fundamentals/configuration/index>.